apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 The auxiliary variable `__loop_InLoop` is true in exactly the states belonging to the loop.
 Additionally, at the first state of the loop, i.e., when `__loop_InLoop` switches from false to true, we store the valuation of all variables in an auxiliary copy whose name is prefixed by `__loop_`.
+Before the first state of the loop, the values of the `__loop_` variables is unspecified.
 In our example, it looks like this:
 ```
 (* State0 ==